gportay/cqfd6/README.md

 When `cqfd` is running, the current directory is mounted by Docker as a volume.
-As a result, all the build artefacts generated inside the container are still accessible in this directory after the container has been stopped and removed.
+As a result, all the build artefacts generated inside the build container are still accessible in this directory after the build container has been stopped and removed.

 ### Release